python/typing/docs/spec/concepts.rst

 operations on them at runtime.
 This is not to say that the language is "untyped".
 Values at runtime have a type and their uses obey typing rules.
 Not every operation will be checked, but certain primitive operations in the language such as attribute access or arithmetic will be.
 Python was historically a dynamically-typed language.

 **Gradual typing** is the name for a specific way to combine static and dynamic typing.
 It allows mixing static and dynamic checking at a fine level of granularity.
-For instance, in Python, individual variables, parameters, and return values can be either statically or dynamically typed.
-Data structures such as objects can have a mix of static and dynamic checking.
-As an example, a Python dictionary could choose to have static checking of the key type but dynamic checking of the value type.
+For instance, in type-annotated Python, individual variables, parameters, and returns can optionally be given a static type.
+Data structures such as objects can have a mix of static and dynamic-only checking.
+As an example, a Python dictionary could be annotated to have static checking of the key type but only dynamic checking of the value type.

 In gradual typing, a dynamically typed value is indicated by a special "unknown" or "dynamic" type.
 In Python, the unknown type is spelled